 The math of a budget is VERY simple:

 Everybody whose budget is broken usually claim the math doesn’t work.
 “I don’t make enough money” or, “I have too much debt” are the cries when reality is most of the time, it is a behavior issue.
 However, there are some of you who truly can’t make the budget work because the math doesn’t.
 What do you in those situations?

 You need to really do a self-assessment and determine what has to change.
 The easiest place to start is with your expenses.
 Look at every expense – what can you reduce or cut out altogether?
 REALLY LOOK.
 If you have credit cards or similar consumer debts, stop using them immediately and start paying off the debt rather than going deeper.

 If the math still doesn’t work, start looking at your income.
 This is tougher to increase, but it is possible.
 Can you sell some things to pay off some debt and balance things out?
 Can you get additional hours at work for a short time?
 Is it time to begin looking for a better job?
-There are plenty of options to explore if the math doesn’t work.
+There are plenty of options to explore if the math doesn’t work and the best one I would recommend is consulting a financial planner.
 Be creative and know that you’re planning your long-term success!

 In addition to these items, I thought it might help to give you some articles I’ve written that go a little deeper.

 Okay…your turn.
 Questions?
 Comments?
 Share your thoughts below.